Zoom on the Ford FG7750PE

 Power & Run Time

-With a full tank, the FG7750PE can operate for around 10.5 hours at 50% load (fuel consumption around 0.63 GPH), thanks to its fuel capacity of 6.6 gallons.
+Thanks to a fuel capacity of 6.6 gallons, the FG7750PE can operate for around 10.5 hours at 50% load with a full tank (fuel consumption around 0.63 GPH).

 The control panel features the following 6 AC outlets:

 This Ford generator features an L5-30R receptacle, enabling an easy RV connection via an L5-30P to TT-30R adaptor.
 However, it is still not quite RV ready.
-Besides, since the FG7750PE bears a twist-lock L14-30R receptacle, it is transfer switch ready: it is easily connectible to a breaker box and can power your home in case of a power outage.
+Besides, due to the featured twist-lock L14-30R receptacle, the FG7750PE is transfer switch ready: you may connect it to a breaker box to power your household during a power outage.

-The dimensions of the Ford FG7750PE, which are L30 x W29.5 x H25 in, and its typical, open frame design provides stability and enables the generator to be raised above ground level.
-The design is ideal for rough environments and demanding outdoor use.
+With its dimensions of L30 x W29.5 x H25 in, the conventional, open frame design of the Ford FG7750PE offers stability and allows the generator to be raised above ground level.
+The generator is designed for ideal use outdoors and in rough environments.

-Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Ford FG7750PE also comes with some accessories: oil, funnel and tool kit are included.
+Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Ford FG7750PE also comes with some accessories: tool kit, funnel and oil are included.

 The Ford FG7750PE is EPA approved, but NOT CARB-compliant.
 Thus, it cannot be purchased or sold in California.